 Anyone who is concerned about having a positive drug test should avoid consuming CBD oil, including Dixie Botanicals® CBD hemp oil products.
 If you’re in the United States Military, a first responder, or a competitive athlete that’s subject to strict drug testing, we recommend that you do not ingest CBD oil before talking with your healthcare, employer, or drug screening company.

-For those looking to avoid even trace levels of THC, Dixie Botanicals® offers a completely THC-free hemp CBD product.
+For those looking to avoid even trace levels of THC, Dixie Botanicals® offers hemp CBD products made with CBD isolate.

 Dixie Botanicals® CBD Isolate is a refined 99% pure powdered CBD concentrate.
-Crafted from award-winning hemp oil, the CBD compounds are removed from THC and other natural constituents in hemp for a THC-free, high-concentration CBD product.
+Crafted from award-winning hemp oil, the CBD compounds are removed from THC and other natural constituents in hemp for a non-detectable THC, high-concentration CBD product.

 CBD Isolate can be dabbed as is, mixed with other extracts, or added to vape juice or e-liquid for a CBD-infused vaping experience.
 Since the CBD has already been decarboxylated (heated to be activated), the CBD Isolate can also be mixed into your favorite foods or beverages.
 Pressed for time?
 Add a bit under your tongue for quick absorption.

-You can find Dixie Botanicals® CBD Isolate in our online shop.
+You can find Dixie Botanicals® CBD Isolate in the HempMeds® online shop.